 Wiki4Climate: Wikipedia as a tool for improving climate change knowledge

-From 24th November to 1st December 2020, 116 participants gathered online for Wiki4Climate, a week of Wikipedia editing on climate change topics, organised by CDKN and FCFA and with support from experienced Wikipedia editors.
+From 24th November to 1st December 2020, over 100 people gathered online for Wiki4Climate, a week of Wikipedia editing on climate change topics, organised by CDKN and FCFA and with support from experienced Wikipedia editors.

 Following on from Africa’s first Wikipedia edit-a-thon on climate change that was hosted in-person in 2019, the online event Wiki4Climate had participants join from 61 countries around the world, with the largest number of participants from Nigeria, South Africa, Ghana, Kenya and India.